eniware-org/Cloud-Foundry-Installation/docs/_sources/MAAS.rst.txt

 Adding SSH keys completes this initial MAAS configuration.
-Click Go to the dashboard to move to the MAAS dashboard and the device discovery process
+Press **Go** to the dashboard to move to the MAAS dashboard and the device discovery process

 You can generate a local SSH public/private key pair from the Linux account you are using for managing MAAS.
 When asked for a passphrase, leave it blank.